 David Stark, as President of Businesskeys Int. (www.businesskeys.com) has worked with leaders of organizations in the areas of leadership development, culture enhancement, and business strategy.
 He has partnered with dozens of firms to clarify their Business strategy and creating a strategic road map for the future of the organization.
 As the author of 5 books, David also works in the areas of talent and team development both with individuals and teams within a wide variety of profit and not for profit organizations.

 Justin is an experienced marketing executive and entrepreneur passionate about customer experience, service design and digital strategy.
 Justin has held senior leadership positions for organizations including Golf Galaxy, Griffin International and Periscope as well as co-founded Sprocket Marketing, a boutique loyalty consulting firm.
-Today, you can find him at GO Intellectual Capital helping small and medium sized organizations reach their growth potential.
+Today, you can find him at Sprocket CX helping small and medium sized organizations create compelling customer experiences.
 Justin also teams up with David on advising clients on business strategy by manifesting the ideas presented here at the David Stark Collective.

 About the Collective